When you look at the evolution of dogs, they have certainly evolved and differentiated physically quite substantially over time.

 - Strengthened immune system

 - Improved skin and softer, shinier coat – read more about that here

 - Increased resilience to parasites via enhanced immune function

 Some of the concerns when it comes to raw feeding are the presence of pathogens, the quality and source of the ingredients and the processing methods.
-These concerns are no different to the way we look at the food we, ourselves eat.
+These concerns are no different to the way we look at the food we eat ourselves.

-But does the handling of raw pet food increase the risk to our families?
-No more so than prepping raw food in our own homes before cooking.
+The handling of raw pet food is no different to the rules we should follow when prepping raw food in our own homes before cooking.
 It is fundamental that when handling any raw food that safe food handling practices are followed, including washing hands, kitchen tools and work-spaces following preparing raw food to ensure the risk of cross-contamination is eliminated.

-For those of us looking for a more convenient option, ensuring a commercially made raw food diet is comprised of 100% human-grade, Australian ingredients and manufactured in alignment with safe food practices and appropriate industry guidelines, then visit the Big Dog Pet Foods website to learn more about the benefits of a raw food diet and our manufacturing processes.
+For those of you looking for a complete and balanced raw food diet, made from 100% human-grade, Australian ingredients and manufactured in alignment with safe food practices and appropriate industry guidelines, then visit the Big Dog Pet Foods website to learn more about the benefits of a raw food diet and our manufacturing processes.

 A food science graduate, Chris Essex founded Big Dog Pet Foods in 2000 after many years working in the smallgoods industry, before he recognised a gap in the market to create pet food for dogs made up of bones and raw food that was full of nutritional ingredients.
 Visit www.bigdogpetfoods.com